yor42/cleanroom-website/docs/groovy-script/mods/mwc/crafting_station.md

 ---
-title: "Crafting Station/Ammo Press"
+title: "MWC Crafting"
 titleTemplate: "Modern Warfare Cubed | CleanroomMC"
-description: "Converts multiple items into another item, with a way to recover some of original resources when dismantled."
+description: "Converts multiple items into another item, with a way to recover some of original resources when dismantled. recipe with group `BULLET, MAGAZINE, GRENADE` can be only crafted via Ammo Press, while recipe with `GUN, ATTACHMENT_NORMAL, ATTACHMENT_MODIFICATION` categories can only be crafted with Crafting Station."
 source_code_link: "https://github.com/Cubed-Development/Modern-Warfare-Cubed/blob/next/src/main/java/com/paneedah/mwc/groovyscript/script/CraftingStation.java"
 ---

-# Crafting Station/Ammo Press (Modern Warfare Cubed)
+# MWC Crafting (Modern Warfare Cubed)

 ## Description

-Converts multiple items into another item, with a way to recover some of original resources when dismantled.
+Converts multiple items into another item, with a way to recover some of original resources when dismantled. recipe with group `BULLET, MAGAZINE, GRENADE` can be only crafted via Ammo Press, while recipe with `GUN, ATTACHMENT_NORMAL, ATTACHMENT_MODIFICATION` categories can only be crafted with Crafting Station.

 ## Identifier